POLK COUNTY

 Fisher This station was near the corner of Kittson Street and 4th Street North.
 According to the 1915 GN Valutation Records, a the station was built here in 1879 and measured 21'x60'.

-fosston This station was near the intersection of 2nd Street SE and Hillestad Avenue.
+Fosston This station was near the intersection of 2nd Street SE and Hillestad Avenue.
 It was on the north side of the tracks toward 1st Avenue.
 According to the 1915 GN Valutation Records, the station was built in 1888 and remodeled in 1904.
 It measured 24'x114' and there were living quarters above the depot.

 Freeman